How to Create and Upload a Resume Online

 Some job search engines allow you to create a resume using their own resume builders.
 These walk you through the process of creating your resume, section by section, and format it.
 For example, job seekers who use Indeed can create a resume online in a variety of formats including Word, PDF, RTF, TXT, and HTML.

 Once you have created a resume using a job search engine resume builder, the site will allow you to share it with employers on the same job search engine.
-When you apply for jobs on the site, you only need to click on the saved resume you created on the site.
+When you apply for jobs on the site, you only need to click on your saved resume.

 Make sure you download a version of the resume you create online.
 This way, you will have a version on your computer you can use and edit even when you are not online.
 You then can email and print your resume to share it with employers and networking contacts at any time.